The microwave phase locking in Bloch transistor: Results and Discussion

-One can control the amplitude of the quantized current directly with the MW frequency as $I=2efn$.
-The maximum quantized current is limited by the apparent critical current of the JJs, $I_C^*\sim15\,\text{nA}$ enabling only $n=\pm$3.
-Above $I_C^*$ the quantization vanishes.

-The last control can be done with the amplitude of the MW signal, $I_{\text{ac}}$.
-The appearance of the effect is somewhat similar to that of the gate control: the current plateaus dissolve and reappear with the MW amplitude.
-The effect is well pronounced in the differential resistance $dV/dI$.
-The intensity plot of the differential resistance in the coordinates of $I_{\text{dc}}$ and $I_{\text{ac}}$ is shown in Ref. \ref{fig:Bessel}.
-Both $I_{\text{dc}}$ and $I_{\text{ac}}$ are normalized to the quantized current step $2ef$.
-The light colors at $I_{\text{dc}}/2ef$= 1, 2, 3, 4 correspond to the quantized current plateaus in Fig. \ref{fig:IVcurve}, where $dV/dI$ is maximal.
-When $I_{\text{dc}}$ is fixed to the quantized value 2$efn$, the peaks of $dV/dI$ follow the $J_1^2(I_{\text{ac}}/2ef)$, see the right panel of Fig. \ref{fig:Bessel}.
-The effect can be modeled with \eqref{eq:bessel}.
-Similar to $dc$ bias control, the effect of the $I_{\text{ac}}$ is a deviation of the quantized current from the plateaus $2efn$.
+The MW control of the BT with the amplitude and frequency of the MW, $\delta Q_{\text{g}}$ and $f$, comes from \eqref{eq:steps}: the width of the current plateaus is modulated with the MW amplitude while the current value itself is proportional to $f$ as $I=2efn$.
+The effect is well pronounced in differential resistance $dV/dI$, see Fig.~\ref{fig:Bessel1} (a).
+In the figure $I_{\text{dc}}$ and $\delta Q_{\text{g}}$ are normalized to the quantized current step $2ef$ and charge 2$e$.
+The light colors at $I_{\text{dc}}/2ef$= 1, 2, 3, 4 correspond to the maxima of $dV/dI$ at the centres of the quantized current plateaus.
+When $I_{\text{dc}}$ is fixed to the quantized value 2$efn$, the peaks of $dV/dI$ follow $J_n^2(\delta Q_{\text{g}}/2e)$ dependence, see \autoref{fig:Bessel1} (b).
+The curve is approximated with Eq.
+(S10) of Supplementary Note 3.
+The variation of $\delta Q_\text{g}$ deviates the current from the quantized plateaus $2efn$.

+The BT can potentially deliver non-dissipative quantized current to the quantum circuit with high accuracy.
+Such functionality is useful for quantum circuits where the dissipation is an issue and the operation is carried out with precise tiny signals.

-\section{Further optimization and application}
+\subsection{Further optimization and application}

-There are two straightforward applications of the BT in the metrology and the quantum qubit circuits.
-The BT can be used as the absolute quantum current standard in metrology.
-We recently reported on developing the metrological chip that contains the voltage and current standards \cite{ShaikhAPL2024}.
-The BT can be naturally accommodated on this chip.
-The second application concerns quantum circuits.
-One can control the energy of the superconducting qubit utilizing the magnetic flux threading the SQUID loop.
-The quantised current can produce the required magnetic flux.
-For this application, BT has unique combinations of local on-chip design, compatibility of the fabrication technology with the superconducting qubits, and a reduced back action on the quantum circuit because of the non-dissipative nature of the quantised current.
-The latter is important for ensuring the long de-coherence time of the quantum circuit operation.